TCP-Lab/SeqLoader/README.md

 	or ArrayExpress, _GEO Series_ IDs (accession `GSE[0-9]+`) or _AE Experiment_
 	IDs (accession `E-[A-Z]{4}-[0-9]+`) will be also present in SRA DBs and can be used as _Study_ alias accession, respectively.
-	> [!NOTE]
-	> For the purpose of a data re-analysis or meta-analysis (i.e., within the
-	> scope of use of this package) one may not necessarily be interested in
-	> _all_ the experimental conditions of the original study.
-For this reason,
-	> as opposed to the all-inclusive terms _project_ and _study_, the more
-	> neutral _series_ was preferred.
 1. ___Model___: a collection of _Series_ dealing with the same biological model.
 	Since this is the central object of a meta-analysis, it has no corresponding object in INSDC.

+> [!NOTE]
+> Most of the times, _Runs_ and _Samples_ are the same things, however it could
+> happen that a single RNA _Sample_ is sequenced through multiple _Runs_ (also
+> referred to as 'technical replicates').
+Thus, the only ID that is ensured to
+> be unique on a per-file basis (even in the case of technical replicates), is
+> the _Run_ accession.
+For this reason, it will be used here as the base
+> reference for the construction of _Series_ and _Models_ data structures.

+> [!NOTE]
+> For the purpose of a data re-analysis or meta-analysis (i.e., within the scope
+> of use of this package) one may not necessarily be interested in _all_ the
+> experimental conditions of the original study.
+For this reason, as opposed to
+> the all-inclusive terms _project_ and _study_, the more neutral _series_ was
+> preferred.

 ## SeqLoader Package
 ___SeqLoader___ provides `xSeries` and `xModel` S3 classes to represent _Series_